-University Safety is responsible for providing security services for the Manchester University, North Manchester campus.
 University Safety Officers are non-sworn officers for Manchester University and have no official powers of arrest.
 University Safety investigates reports of campus incidents for administrative purposes as it relates to campus student conduct processes, although University Safety reports may be shared with requesting law enforcement agencies, pertaining to their investigations.
 Campus crimes may be investigated for possible criminal prosecution by the North Manchester Police Dept., Wabash County Sheriff's Dept., Kosciusko County Sheriff's Dept., Indiana State Police, Indiana State Excise Police, Indiana State Fire Marshal, U.S. Alcohol, Tobacco and Firearms (ATF) and the Federal Bureau of Investigation (FBI).